ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ```
 {:codeblock}

 Open `operator.yaml` in a text editor and save a new copy of the file as `operator-fixpack.yaml`.
-You need to update the `image:` field with the operator image that contains the bug fixes.
+You need to update the `image:` field with the new operator image.
 You can find the name and tag of the latest operator image below:
 ```
 cp.icr.io/cp/ibp-operator:2.1.3-20200416-amd64
 ```